Kentarō Kumagai

 Kentarō Kumagai (熊谷 健太郎, Kumagai Kentaro) is a Japanese voice actor affiliated with Haikyō.
 He was born in Saitama and grew up in Okinawa.
+He voiced Laios Touden from Delicious in Dungeon, Theo Cornaro from Record of Grancrest War, Han Daewi in The God of High School, Omi Fushimi from A3!, and Hideo Akuno from The Idolmaster SideM.

 Biography

 Kentaro has 2 younger brothers.
 He lived in Saitama before entering elementary school, then moved to Central Okinawa and lived there until he was 19-years-old.